Housing Terms and What They Mean

 -

-The extent to which there are enough rental units at different costs in an area to meet the housing needs of each renter household, paying 30 percent of their income for rent.
+The extent to which there are enough rental units at different costs in an area to meet the housing needs of each renter household, assuming that each household pays no more than 30 percent of their income for rent.

 - Affordable Housing